timothyhull/breadpool-self-eval/docs/index.md

     In any SO position, you can expect me to consistently exhibit and excel at:

     - **Player position awareness** - I maintain an active understanding which players have, earn, retain, lose, and reestablish superior positioning as players go OOB and return to in-bounds positions.
-    - **Contact initiation awareness** - I thoroughly assess and understand which players initiate contact with other players.
+    - **Contact initiation awareness** - I thoroughly assess and understand which players initiate contact with other players during fast-paced gameplay.
     - **Game impact awareness** - I thoroughly assess game impact *before* I issue or decline to issue penalties.
     - **Detailed situational recall** - I remember and can recall detailed information about the actions I observe, including player-specific details (team and jersey number).
     - **Positioning** - I dynamically position and reposition myself to always be in the best possible position to observe game action.